oscarmoore38/PID-Controller-STM32/README.md

 My main takeaway is to just avoid reserved or already-used pins when mapping, unless absolutely required.

+---

 ### Iteration 3 - Display: I2C to USART

 The final iteration of this project was getting some kind of display output for my motor values.
 That was really all I wanted from the display, nothing fancy.
 At first, I planned to reuse the OLED from my Arduino project by implementing my own I2C driver.
 Why did I switch to UART instead?
 Although I did get the driver and peripheral setup partially working, I realized that without the Adafruit library, coordinating and managing an OLED in a non-blocking way was going to get complex fast.
-I looked through a few examples and, if I’m being honest, it was beyond my current skill level.
+I looked through a few examples and, if I’m being honest, it was beyond my  skill level.
 Sure, I could have leaned on AI, gotten something working, and passed it off as my own, but I have no interest in doing that.
 So instead, I switched to the much simpler UART approach.
 The goal here is just observability of the motors.
 UART serves that purpose perfectly.
 It’s simpler, lighter, and faster than driving an OLED for this use case.
 I’ll still include a bit of the I2C work below, and I’ve also included my setup code in I2C_Code.txt in case you want to see how far I got.

 #### I2C

 It just so happened I was reading about state machines when I reached this iteration.
 I chose a state-centric approach with guard statements, as that seemed like the most natural fit for my specific case.
 The book also covered table-driven state machines, but if I’m being honest, that felt above my current skill level and unnecessary here.

-To start, I mapped what I believed were the core states of the I2C protocol and added arrows between them to show the transitions.
+To start, I mapped what I believed were the core states of the I2C driver and added arrows between them to show the transitions.
 This would later guide the guard conditions in each block.

 ![I2C Diagram](Diagrams/State%20Machine%20Flowchart-3.png)